Joint experiments and facilities

 Mr Ulf Riebesell, GEOMAR | Helmholtz Centre for Ocean Research Kiel, Germany

-Promote and facilitate international collaboration and joint experiments, and encourage and support international cooperation by providing access to joint research platforms and large-scale facilities.
+Promote and facilitate international collaboration and joint experiments by providing access to research platforms and large-scale facilities.

 - Information sharing